datalad-handbook/book/docs/basics/101-115-symlinks.rst

    about Git-annex, you can check out its `documentation <https://git-annex.branchable.com/git-annex/>`_.

+If you are still in the ``books/`` directory, go back into the root of the superdataset.

+.. runrecord:: _examples/DL-101-115-106
+   :workdir: dl-101/DataLad-101/books
+   :language: console

+   $ cd ../

 .. rubric:: Footnotes

 .. [#f1] Note, though, that the information below applies to everything that is not an